Lesson 9: Understand Your Broker: What Is a Margin Call

 Margin Level= 166%

 With a 166% margin level, she still has enough cushion for her open positions.
-However, it will be harder for her to open an additional position unless she deposits more money to her account.
+However, it will be harder for her to open an additional position unless she deposits more money into her account.

 If Ester's positions experience floating losses, her margin level may drag to 100%.
 That's because her account equity is nearing the value of her used margin.
 When this happens, she can expect a margin call from her broker.